-- In order for a flow of personal data to take place lawfully, the organisation transferring the data must have a legal basis to transfer the data for the specified purpose, and the organisation receiving the data must also have a legal basis to receive the data for that specified purpose - Similarly, for an organisation to act upon or link personal data, that organisation must first have an appropriate legal basis - The two most common forms of legal permission covering personal data are: - Written, informed patient consent - Permission to collect patient identifiable data without individual patient consent under S251 of the NHS Health and Social Care Act 2006 - Other legal permissions exist, such as Directions under Section 254 of the Health and Social Care Act (2012) - Many of the NCAPOP projects do not currently use a consent model to collect data.
+- information as private and confidential.
+There has to be a legal basis for using or disclosing it - HQIP needs to assure itself at all times that an appropriate legal basis exists to support all of the flows of confidential personal information for which it is data controller - In order for a flow of personal data to take place lawfully, the organisation transferring the data must have a legal basis to transfer the data for the specified purpose, and the organisation receiving the data must also have a legal basis to receive the data for that specified purpose - Similarly, for an organisation to act upon or link personal data, that organisation must first have an appropriate legal basis - The two most common forms of legal permission covering personal data are: - Written, informed patient consent - Permission to collect patient-identifiable data without individual patient consent under S251 of the NHS Health and Social Care Act 2006 - Other legal permissions exist, such as Directions under Section 254 of the Health and Social Care Act (2012) - Many of the NCAPOP projects do not currently use a consent model to collect data.
 Those that hold personal data under S251 may not have permissions to share personal data for the purposes of research, or for the purpose detailed within a specific data access request.
-As such, any applicant requesting personal data should first discuss with the data provider whether appropriate permissions exist to support the sharing of personal data for the purposes detailed within their application - DARG will therefore only consider requests for personal data where all of the following are met: - \circ $\,$ The project purpose cannot be met with either anonymised or limited access de-identified data - The NCAPOP project has a legal basis to share personal data for the purposes listed within the application - $\circ~$ The applicant has a legal basis to receive and act upon personal data for the purposes of their application
+As such, any applicant requesting personal data should first discuss with the data provider whether appropriate permissions exist to support the sharing of personal data for the purposes detailed within their application - DARG will therefore only consider requests for personal data where all of the following are met:

+- The project purpose cannot be met with either anonymised or limited access de-identified data - The NCAPOP project has a legal basis to share personal data for the purposes listed within the application - The applicant has a legal basis to receive and act upon personal data for the purposes of their application

-Section 10 - Data Fields
+Section 10: Data fields

-- Data, even anonymised data, should only be shared if it is necessary to address the purpose outlined within the project scope.
+- For further information, please review the ICO's Determining what is personal data guidance www.ico.org.uk/media/for-organisations/ documents/1554/determining-what-is-personal-data.pdf - Data, even anonymised data, should only be shared if it is necessary to address the purpose outlined within the project scope.
 DARG will not approve applications where more variables are requested than are explicitly required to support the stated aims and objectives of the project - In order to understand the data that is being requested, DARG require applicants to submit a table of all data items that they require to meet the stated aims and objectives of the project - Data providers are expected to provide a table of data items collected as part of the NCAPOP project to applicants to support them with their application.
-On this table, the data provider should list which data items form part of the HQIP-controlled dataset and which data items (if any) are sourced from other data controllers such as HES / ONS data - Data providers should detail whether any restrictions or suppressions apply to any data items that they hold
+On this table, the data provider should list which data items form part of the HQIP-controlled data set and which data items (if any) are sourced from other data controllers such as HES / ONS data - Data providers should detail whether any restrictions or suppressions apply to any data items that they hold - Applicants should discuss with the data provider what data items and in what format the data provider(s) are legally allowed to share, prior to submitting an application to DARG

-- Applicants should discuss with the data provider what data items and in what format the data provider(s) are legally allowed to share, prior to submitting an application to DARG - DARG will review the data items requested against the description of the project and may query why specific items have been requested if the relationship between the two is unclear.
+DARG will review the data items requested against the description of the project and may query why specific items have been requested if the relationship between the two is unclear.
 Applicants are encouraged to consider including justifications against specific data fields to support DARG's understanding of the application.
 This will minimise the potential for delays

-Section 11 - Data Flows
+Section 11: Data flows